What is “Japanese?”

 ■Japanese-Made Kanji 国字

-The use of English letters in the formation of newer terminology is becoming ever more common.
-You will also see Arabic numerals (1, 2, 3, 4, etc.) used in modern writing as well.
-Although the pronunciations of these letters and numbers have been adapted to fit Japanese pronunciation norms, you will surely encounter them right away in your beginner texts.
-Below are some examples.
+The use of English letters in the formation of new words is becoming ever more common.
+You will even see Arabic numerals (1, 2, 3, 4, etc.).
+Although the pronunciations of these letters and numbers have been adapted to fit Japanese, you will surely encounter them right away in your beginner texts.

 Example Meaning Example Meaning